zenml-io/blog.zenml.io/_posts/2022-09-26-mlops-competition.md

 tags: zenml competition mlops
 publish_date: September 26, 2022
 date: 2022-09-26T00:02:00Z
-thumbnail: /assets/posts/competition-launch/Month_of_MLOps.png
+thumbnail: /assets/posts/competition-wrapup/Final.png
 image:
-  path: /assets/posts/competition-launch/Month_of_MLOps.png
+  path: /assets/posts/competition-wrapup/Final.png
 ---

 We're launching a competition!

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/stuv785ItmM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Our MLOps Competition runs from October 10 to November 11, 2022.
+Our MLOps Competition ran from October 10 to November 11, 2022.
 Full details will be shared with registered competitors via email, but for now you can learn some more about how the competition will be run in the video above and in the text that follows.

 ## Announcing our external judging panel!